Home

 Ingredients for the baked salmon recipe:

-• 1 pound wild salmon (canned or packaged is fine)
+• 1 pound wild salmon (canned or packaged is fine, fresh is better)

 • 2 pounds thinly sliced potatoes